marcoXbresciani/TKCompanionApp/docs/CONTRIBUTING.md

 `android\app\build\outputs\apk\debug` folder as `app-debug.apk`.
 The release mode APK will be available in `android\app\build\outputs\apk\release` folder as `app-release.apk`.

+I actually have no idea on how to do that, for iOS.
+If you find it out, let me know so that we can update this document!

 #### Updating NodeJS
 To update the version of NodeJS to the latest available LTS, it's better